nathan-at-jisc/how-do-i-code/lesson-2/README.md

 ```

 ... nothing.
-The program will only `console.log` if the criter is met.
+The program will only `console.log` if the criteria is met.
 So maybe want to add an `else` statement.
 The code inside the `else` statement is what runs if the `if` statement is not `true`.
 For example:

 ```js
 const user = "not an admin"